mattiasgustavsson/libs/docs/app.md

 Sets the position of the top left corner of the window.
 If currently in `APP_SCREENMODE_FULLSCREEN` screen mode, the setting will not take effect until switching to `APP_SCREENMODE_WINDOW`.

+Note: Setting the window position is not supported for wasm/browser builds

 app_window_x/app_window_y